craiig/spacegame/README.md

 Working node.js game server with basic world step and transparent state sync using delta compression.

+Go to the directory, then type:

+node basicserver.js

+then visit in your browser: http://localhost:59473/

 Notes:

  - No HTML interface at all yet.
 All output is done through the consoles on the server & client.
 Open Chrome Developer Tools and go to console to see output.